-While you decide to get this book for yourself or not, you need to get yourself acquainted on a number of concepts (most of which are narrated perfectly in this book and will also be discussed in my future posts, so be sure to subscribe to be notified of them.)
+While you get this book for yourself or not, you need to get yourself acquainted with several concepts most of which are narrated perfectly in this book and will likewise be discussed in my posts here.
+Remember to subscribe so you don’t miss any!)

 Look up both pros and cons to see which methods would be right for you and the initial research will keep you and your partner prepared for the adventure that’s coming!

-I have observed that unless your man witnesses your baby in the flesh, the reality of it does not strike him as much as it does to you who experience the flutters and the kicks of another human growing inside of you – on a daily basis!
-The experiences to both genders are clearly different.
+I have observed that unless your man witnesses your baby in the flesh, the reality of it does not strike him as much as it does to you who experience the flutters and the kicks of another human growing inside of you!
+The experiences to both genders are different.

-It would be good if you encourage your partner to read up as well.
+Encourage your partner to read up too.
 However, do not stress if they don’t listen to you right then.
-If I can generalize men here, they are practical, so they will learn as they go, but be sure to be encouraging and very gently discuss what you have read to impart that knowledge to them (if they don’t get to the reading themselves at all.)
+If I can generalize men here, they are practical, so they will learn as they go, they will see the baby and will know it’s time to pull the socks up!
+Be patient with your man.
+He will get there… hopefully soon.

-Having talked about reading, it would be wise to start being a part of the many groups on social media that resonate your own values as well.
-For example, I am a “natural parenting” warrior and so, I am part of the BRAS – Breastfeeding Resources and Support, baby led weaning, natural mamas and many other groups where I can raise my doubts fearlessly and get a variety of answers to my queries too.
+Having talked about reading, it would be wise to be a part of the many groups on social media that resonate your own values.
+For example, I am a “natural parenting” warrior and so, I am part of the BRAS – Breastfeeding Resources and Support, baby led weaning, natural mamas and many other groups where I can raise my doubts and get a variety of answers to my queries too.

 The best thing I learned from my father-in-law is that you must never hesitate to ask.

-Being engaged within such groups or being friends with people who’ve had similar experiences or may be going through this with you, are a big asset.
+Being engaged within such groups or being friends with people who’ve had similar experiences or may go through this with you, are a big asset.
 Treasure them.
 Empower them.

 However, you will need to use discretion is taking all the advice you would get – and yes, there will be advice coming at you from every direction by concerned family members and loved ones.
 Be gracious and say, “Thank you for letting me know, I will research about it OR I will talk to my doctor about it OR let me see how it goes”.

-Always read up on the advice you get before applying it to yourself or to your child.
+Always read up about any advice you get before applying it to yourself or to your baby.